Your interests are professionally represented —

 Enlisting the services of a professional Buyer’s Agent is similar to using an accountant to help you with your taxes, a doctor to help you with your health care, or a mechanic to help you with your car.
 So the first advantage is pretty obvious.
 If you had she time to devote to learning all you need to know about accounting, medicine, and automotive mechanics, you could do these services yourself.
 But who has the time?
 You probably already have a full-time career to which you are committed.
 This is why you allow other professionals to help you in specific areas of expertise.

-Ellen Ganz has devoted her time to perfecting a career in real estate service.
+Community Group has devoted our time to perfecting a career in real estate service.
 Continuous education, market research, and vast experience are combined with an excellent team of real estate professionals to find you the perfect home quickly.
-Ellen Ganz will take care of all the hassles of every day real estate transactions for you.
-She lets you concentrate on your full-time job, while she does her.
-Ellen Ganz will guide you through the home buying process and exclusively represent your interests as she helps you find a home, present your contract offer, negotiate, and close!
+Community Group will take care of all the hassles of every day real estate transactions for you.
+We let you concentrate on your full-time job, while we ours.
+We will guide you through the home buying process and exclusively represent your interests as we help you find a home, present your contract offer, negotiate, and close!

 You will get a great home quickly and conveniently —

-The advantage to signing a Buyer’s Agency Agreement with Ellen Ganz is that you will have a professional working to find and secure the perfect home for you exactly when you need it.
+The advantage to signing a Buyer’s Agency Agreement with an agent at Community Group is that you will have a professional working to find and secure the perfect home for you exactly when you need it.
 It is nearly impossible to find a home that meets your needs, get a contract negotiated, and close the transaction without an experienced consultant.
-Ellen Ganz has vast computer networks to make sure you only tour homes that meet your specific needs.
+Community Group has vast computer networks to make sure you only tour homes that meet your specific needs.
 You won’t need to spend endless evenings and weekends driving around looking for homes for sale or trying to search computer networks yourself.
-When you tour homes with Ellen Ganz, you will already know that the homes meet your criteria for bedrooms, bathrooms, garage space, square footage, neighborhood, etc. Also, Ellen Ganz will ensure you are looking at homes that are in the price range YOU desire.
+When you tour homes with us, you will already know that the homes meet your criteria for bedrooms, bathrooms, garage space, square footage, neighborhood, etc. Also, Community Group will ensure you are looking at homes that are in the price range YOU desire.

 You get a personal specialist who knows your needs —

-Just as your accountant, doctor, and mechanic get to know your needs through a steady relationship, Ellen Ganz gets to know your real estate needs and concerns.
-The type of relationship is built by open communication at all times and by touring homes with Ellen so she gets a good idea of your feedback and concerns about each home.
-If you try to jump from agent to agent, you will not receive the best real estate services possible, and you will be violating your agreement to Ellen Ganz.
-There is nothing to gain from trying to find and tour homes on your own, and you will save a lot of time when Ellen can tell you everything about any home before you see it.
+Just as your accountant, doctor, and mechanic get to know your needs through a steady relationship, Community Group gets to know your real estate needs and concerns.
+The type of relationship is built by open communication at all times and by touring homes with us so we get a good idea of your feedback and concerns about each home.
+If you try to jump from agent to agent, you will not receive the best real estate services possible, and you will be violating your agreement to Community Group.
+There is nothing to gain from trying to find and tour homes on your own, and you will save a lot of time when we can tell you everything about any home before you see it.

 What is the Buyer’s Agency Agreement —

 Entering into a Buyer’s Agency Agreement has countless advantages and no disadvantages.
-When you sign the agreement, you are simply agreeing to “hire” a personal representative who, by law, must represent your best interests to the best of her ability.
-All of her personal service is available at absolutely NO COST TO YOU!
+When you sign the agreement, you are simply agreeing to “hire” a personal representative who, by law, must represent your best interests to the best of their ability.
+All of our personal service is available at absolutely NO COST TO YOU!
 The Seller’s Agent is responsible for paying your Buyer’s Agent fee.
-With Ellen Ganz, you get a professional devoted to protecting your needs to help you make one of the most important investment decisions of your life –- and you don’t even have to pay the fee!
+With Community Group, you get a professional devoted to protecting your needs to help you make one of the most important investment decisions of your life –- and you don’t even have to pay the fee!

 How Much Home Can You Afford?